preciso-in/gha-sonarqube-docker/Readme.md

 [![Create Sonarqube Docker Workflow](https://github.com/preciso-in/gha-sonarqube-docker/actions/workflows/main.yml/badge.svg)](https://github.com/preciso-in/gha-sonarqube-docker/actions/workflows/main.yml)

-- Will Deploy a simple Website with JS, JQuery and Animations on GCP VM
+- Will Deploy a simple Website with JS, JQuery and Animations on `GCP VM`

-- Github Actions for CI/CD,
+- `Github Actions` for CI/CD,

-- Super Linter for Static Code Analysis
+- `Super Linter` for Static Code Analysis

-- Nektos Act for local Development.
+- `Nektos Act` for local Development.
 If local machine is Arm Based SoC like Apple M Machines, you can use GCP Cloud shell to run Act.

+- `Terraform Cloud` deploys Virtual machines and other infrastructure on GCP

 ---